gilbitron/Arrest-MySQL/README.md

 - SQLite: `$dsn = 'sqlite://./path/to/database.sqlite';`
 - MySQL: `$dsn = 'mysql://[user[:pass]@]host[:port]/db/;`

-Additionally, you may wish to restrict access to specific IP addresses.
-If so, add them in the `$clients` array:
+If you want to restrict access to specific IP addresses, add them to the `$clients` array:

 	$clients = array
 	(